markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **M**: Switch the object gizmo to move mode.
 - **S**: Switch the object gizmo to size mode.
+- **R**: Rotate selected objects 90 degrees around the vertical axis.
+- **Shift + R**: Rotate selected objects 90 degrees in the opposite direction.
+- **T**: Apply the current tile, palette color, tilegraph, or nodegraph source to every face on the selected objects.
 - **Drag axis handle**: Move or resize along that axis.
 - **+ / -**: Resize selected objects on the horizontal axes.
 - **[ / ]**: Resize selected objects vertically.